stuerp/foo_midi/README.md

 * Major refactoring of the source code.
 * Tried to make the preferences page a bit more accessible to new users.
   * Moved the configuration of the VTSi plugin path to the preferences page.
+  * Moved all the path controls to a separate page.

 v2.7.4.4, 2022-11-21, *"I'm SoundFont of it"*